-If you’re going to start your own practice right out of law school you must be highly motivated and willing to work long hours.
-You must have an outgoing personality, willing to advertise and sell yourself, be a risk taker, have a very understanding spouse or significant other, and be willing to work alone.
+If you’re going to start your own practice right out of law school, you must be highly motivated and willing to work long hours.
+You must have an outgoing personality, be willing to advertise and sell yourself, be a risk taker, have a very understanding spouse or significant other, and be willing to work alone.

 In many cases, to keep the doors open, new lawyers starting their own firms must be willing to accept all sorts of cases, ranging from traffic tickets, to personal injury, family law, bankruptcy, and anything else that will produce immediate income.

-Large companies often have in-house legal departments consisting of a number lawyers who specialize in specific legal issues.
+Large companies often have in-house legal departments consisting of a number of lawyers who specialize in specific legal issues.
 Many in-house attorneys come from bigger law firms, when substantial clients “poach” lawyers away to join their company full-time.